 Hello, Readers.
 It is with an actually, physically aching heart that I report to you the death of an 8-year-old Brooklyn boy, Leiby Kletzky, who disappeared from a short, solo walk yesterday and was later found in a dumpster.
-Here is the story.
+Here is

 I bring it up because it seems to prove that the incident that kicked off Free-Range Kids — my letting my 9-year-old ride the New York City subway alone — was foolish, or worse.
 At the time I said that I felt this was a reasonable and safe thing to do, because I believed in my son, my city and my own parenting.
 Despite the sorrow I feel even in my joints, I still do.